nemocrys/multilog/README.md

 - serial-interface: configuration for [pyserial](https://pyserial.readthedocs.io/en/latest/pyserial_api.html#serial.Serial)
 - settings: currently, some channel-specific settings are defined globally.
 This will be changed in the future.
 - channels: flexible configuration of the device's channels for measurement of temperatures with thermocouples / Pt100 / Pt1000 and ac / dc voltages.
 Conversion of voltages into different units is possible (see "rogowski" in config_template.yml).

+#### DSOX1204G oscilloscope

+The oscilloscope uses an USB serial connection.
+The following configurations are available:
+- connection (usbtmc or pyvisa).
+This specifies which communication is used for sending the serial commands
+- address: visa-address of the connected device (only needed for pyvisa connection)
+- VID and PID: usbtmc ids of the connected device (only needed for usbtmc connection)
+- nan-limit_*: If the value exceeds the configured value, Nan will be displayed in the plot!
+- channel_active: specify which channels should be modified.
+DCV, ACV and frequency are measured for all active channels

 #### IFM-flowmeter